rbardenet/tf-transforms-and-gafs/README.md

 pip install .
 ```

-Of course, if you're in development mode and you want to install also dev packages, documentation and/or tests, you can do as follows:
+If you're in development mode and you want to install also dev packages, documentation and/or tests, you can do as follows:

 ```bash
 pip install -e .